citp/privacy-policy-historical/a/as/ask/askme.in.md

-> *The following text is extracted and transformed from the askme.in privacy policy that was archived on 2011-05-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110511145416id_/http%3A//www.askme.com/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the askme.in privacy policy that was archived on 2011-09-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110914014807id_/http%3A//www.askme.com/privacy-policy.html) for the most accurate reproduction.*

-# Privacy policy
+# Privacy policy on Askme

 ## We take your privacy seriously.
 Please read the following to learn more about our privacy policy